 Forest Hills is a decidedly white-collar city, with fully 96.51% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Forest Hills is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Forest Hills who work in management occupations (20.75%), sales jobs (12.67%), and healthcare (11.73%).

 Of important note, Forest Hills is also a city of artists.
 Forest Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Forest Hills’s character.

 Also of interest is that Forest Hills has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.00% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.30% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Forest Hills is English.
-Other important languages spoken here include French and German.
+Other important languages spoken here include Polish and French.